-- ▶ Fill the system with cold water and check for leaks. - Open all drain cocks and drain the system. - Close drain cocks and add a suitable flushing agent at the correct strength for the system conditions in accordance with the manufacturer's instructions. - Circulate the flushing agent before the boiler is fired up. - Run the boiler/system at normal operating temperature as directed by the manufacturer of the flushing agent. - Drain and thoroughly flush the system to remove the flushing agent and debris. - It may be necessary to use a power flushing machine to aid the cleansing procedure in some circumstances. - Close the drain cocks and refill with fresh water and a suitable inhibitor. - Vent any air from the boiler and system.
+- ► Fill the system with cold water and check for leaks. - Open vented systems only: - Turn off the water to the system header tank. - ▶ Open all drain cocks and drain the system. - Close drain cocks and add a suitable flushing agent at the correct strength for the system conditions in accordance with the manufacturer's instructions. - ► Circulate the flushing agent before the boiler is fired up. - Run the boiler/system at normal operating temperature as directed by the manufacturer of the flushing agent. - Drain and thoroughly flush the system to remove the flushing agent and debris. - ► It may be necessary to use a power flushing machine to aid the cleansing procedure in some circumstances. - ► Close the drain cocks and manual air vents. - Add a suitable inhibitor to the system in accordance with the manufacturers instructions. - Open vented systems only: - Turn on the water to the system header tank and allow the system to fill.